 In short, fast blogs show up more on google than slower ones.
 So, start off right.
 Save yourself time and money by choosing wisely.

-Below is a good summary for fast, affordable hosts to get your travel blog on its feet quicker.
+Below is a good summary for fast, affordable hosts to get your new travel blog on its feet quicker.

 - Shared hosting